Our pathology lab

 Our next-generation pathology testing service is fully accredited and quality controlled.

 The MyHealthTest laboratory, based in Canberra (ACT), has been accredited in the field of medical testing by the National Association for Testing Authorities, Australia (NATA) in conjunction with the Royal College of Pathologists of Australasia (RCPA).

 To attain and maintain accreditation, our facility is regularly assessed for competence based on the relevant international standards.

 - the qualifications, training and experience of staff

 - appropriate sampling practices

-The MyHealthTest laboratory conducts regular proficiency testing with ACT Pathology and participates in external quality control programs such as:
+The MyHealthTest laboratory conducts regular proficiency testing and participates in external quality control programs (where available) such as:

 - The International RIQAS (Randox International Quality Assessment Scheme)